Passport XYZ Knowledge Base

 What is Passport's Identity Staking?

 Identity Staking is a feature within the Passport app that allows users to stake GTC tokens to verify their human identity.
-This initiative aims to deter Sybil attacks, enhance the utility of Passport, and promote a more secure and trustworthy web3 ecosystem by developing an onchain trust graph.
+This initiative aims to deter Sybil attacks, enhance the utility of Passport, and promote a more secure and trustworthy web3 ecosystem by developing an .

 How does Identity Staking work?